 Research shows physiotherapists are the most expert professional group regarding musculoskeletal issues with the exception of orthopaedic consultants.
 They have the same high safety record as GPs and some are trained to administer steroid injections, order diagnostic tests including scans, and also prescribe medication.
 Watch the video below to find out more:

-Patients visit their GPs for a range of different reasons and sometimes these issues can be caused by non-medical matters such as loneliness, anxiety, unemployment, illness or debt.
+People visit their GPs for a range of different reasons and sometimes these issues can make a person ill.
+It may be caused by non-medical matters such as loneliness, anxiety, unemployment or debt.

-Link Workers also known as a Social Prescribers work in partnership with GP surgeries and can help people to access appropriate support in the community to help them make positive changes to your personal wellbeing.
+Social Prescribers also known as Link Workers, work in partnership with GP surgeries and can give you the confidence you need to access appropriate support in the community to help you make positive changes to your personal wellbeing.